-In this blog post we’ll be exploring infant formula milk and how to safely make up feeds.
+In this blog post we’ll be exploring sterilisation during weaning with a particular focus on infant formula milk and how to safely make up feeds.

-Not all families can or want to breastfeeding their baby and it’s important they are supported to choose a suitable formula milk and given information on how to safely make up feeds.
-It’s also important that staff in your early years setting follow the step by step guide to correctly and safety preparing feed for the children in your care.
+Not all families can or want to breastfeeding their baby, and it’s important they are supported to choose a suitable formula milk and given information on how to safely make up feeds.
+It’s also important that staff in your early years setting follow the step- by- step guide to correctly and safety preparing feeds for the children in your care.

 What is infant milk?